US

 An Ethos of War

-President John F. Kennedy (n.d.) wrote that ŇWar will exist
+President John F. Kennedy (n.d.)

-until that distant day when the conscientious objector enjoys the same
+wrote that ŇWar will exist until that distant day when the conscientious

-reputation and prestige that the warrior does today.Ó Monuments to soldiers, wars, and wartime
+objector enjoys the same reputation and prestige that the warrior does

-the United States.
-A typical tour
+parks throughout the United States.

-the Korean War Veterans Memorial, and the National World War II Memorial.
-These monuments provide a focal point
+Vietnam Veterans Memorial, the Korean War Veterans Memorial, and the National

-facilitates the remembrance and validation of war efforts.
-Veterans can often be found in this
+validation of war efforts.
+Veterans

-public space discussing military experiences with their children,
+can often be found in this public space discussing military experiences with

-grandchildren, other relatives, friends, and even passersby.
-Together these public memorials and
+their children, grandchildren, other relatives, friends, and even

-to fight and die for oneŐs country.
+it is honorable to fight and die for oneŐs country.

 Conversely,